This article was last updated on 1 January 2022.

 This type of LPA enables a nominated family member or friend to make decisions on your behalf regarding your day-to-day care and wellbeing.
 These include:

 Attorney power of health does not cover decisions about your property financial affairs – but it’s important to remember that your nominated person may need the legal right to access to your personal finances so that they can arrange your care easily for you.

 Arguably everyone should make appropriate provisions for their future care as they approach old age, before they lose mental capacity.
 This ensures that your wishes are granted and you are looked after in the way you would like.

 Arranging a Lasting Power of Attorney for Health and Welfare is particularly important for anyone who has been given a diagnosis of Dementia, or another degenerative illness that will cause them to lose mental capacity and not be able to make decisions in the near future.

 Although it’s a stressful time and these things are unpleasant to contemplate, putting a Lasting Power of Attorney for Health and Welfare in place now is the only way you can be sure you’ll be looked after in accordance with your personal wishes.

 You can set up a Lasting Power of Attorney for Health and Welfare at any time in life – not just as you approach old age.

 We always recommend that you use a specialist to produce a LPA.
-They will ensure that your interests are always protected and you have piece of mind that everything is in order.
+They will ensure that your interests are always protected and you have peace of mind that everything is in order.